How to avoid a sham contracting claim

 For example, contractors have more autonomy about how the work is completed, they may set their own work hours and have insurance to cover their work.

 On the other hand, employees are given more direction about when and how work is completed, they don’t need their own insurance and they are paid entitlements like annual leave and sick leave.
 You can read more about the differences here.

 And in some cases, its appropriate to move your workers, with their agreement, from a principal-contractor relationship to an employer-employee relationship.

-For example, if you are finding that you are giving the contractor lots of work direction, you need them to be working at your business at certain times and your project got extended out so they are spending most of their time at your business you may want to consider an employee agreement.
+For example, if you are finding that you are giving the contractor lots of work direction, you need them to be working at your business at certain set times and your project got extended out so they are spending most of their time at your business, in these cases you may want to consider an employee agreement.

 You can read more about when to make the switch from contractor to employee agreement right here.